metomi/rose/sphinx/tutorial/rose/configurations.rst

 .. ifnotslides::

-   Rose configurations are directories containing a Rose configuration file along with other optional files and directories.

    All Rose configuration files use the same format which is based on the `INI`_ file format. *Like* the file format for :ref:`Cylc workflows
    <Cylc file format>`: